 - 1 purple sweet potato

-- 2 teaspoon olive oil
+- 2 teaspoons olive oil

 - salt and pepper

-- 1 can white beans (e.g. Great Northern, cannellini)
+- 1 can (15 ounces) white beans (e.g. Great Northern, cannellini)

 - 1 clove garlic, minced